 Can I bring my pet?

-Pets are allowed in paved areas of the monument, including parking lots, picnic areas, and the campground, but are prohibited on all hiking trails.
+Pets are allowed in paved areas of the park, including parking lots, picnic areas, and the campground, but are prohibited on all hiking trails.
 Pets must be on a 6-foot leash and be attended to at all times.
 Leaving your pet in the car while you hike is harmful to your pets well-being and may result in a citation.
-Because Pinnacles National Monument is a protected habitat for many sensitive and even endangered plants and animals, pets are prohibited on all hiking trails.
+Because Pinnacles National Park is a protected habitat for many sensitive and even endangered plants and animals, pets are prohibited on all hiking trails.

 What is the status of the Caves?

 There are two talus caves at the monument.
 On the East side of Pinnacles heading up the Moses Spring Trail, the Bear Gulch cave is home to a sensitive colony of Townsend's Big-Eared Bats.
 The bats are listed as a species of special concern, and they use the cave as a maternal sanctuary in the summer and as a place to hibernate in the winter.
 The Balconies cave is located on the Old Pinn Trail, accessible from the East side and West side of the park.
 There is more parking available from the Chaparral trail head on the West side of the park.
 Please remember your flashlights for which ever cave you plan to explore.
 Click on Cave Information for open/closure status.